Are you ready to kickstart your music career?

-This audio interface has all the right options placed in all the right places and is definitely one to check out.
+This has all the right options and a clean layout and is definitely one to check out.

 7. Universal Audio Apollo Twin MkII

-If you are looking to upgrade your home studio, then the Universal Audio Apollo Twin MkII is a great audio interface to go with!
+If you want to upgrade your home studio, then the Universal Audio Apollo Twin MkII is a great audio interface to go with!

-The Apollo Twin is equipped with a lot of the same goodies like:
+The Apollo Twin is equipped with a lot of goodies like:

 - Phantom power for your microphone